-Ant is java library, which helps to drive the process defined in the build file.
+Ant is a java library, which helps to drive the process defined in the build file.

 Mainly Ant is used to build java applications.
-Ant is very flexible, it does not impose any rules like coding conventions, directory structure.
+Ant is very flexible; it does not impose any rules like coding conventions, or directory structure.
 Ivy is a subproject of Ant, which acts as a dependency manager.

-Here you can refer some ant scripts: Ant Scripts
+Here you can refer to some ant scripts: Ant Scripts

 Let me share with you some of the important differences between ANT and Maven.

-1) ANT – we need to provide information about the project structure whereas Maven has a convention to place source code, compiled code, packages etc., So for Maven we no need to provide information about the project.
+- ANT – we need to provide information about the project structure whereas Maven has a convention to place source code, compiled code, packages, etc., So for Maven, we do not need to provide information about the project.

-2) Maven has a life cycle of the build process, whereas ANT does not have.
+- Maven has a life cycle of the build process, whereas ANT does not.

-4) Ant is mainly for build tool and Maven is mainly project management tool.
+- Ant is mainly for building tools and Maven is mainly a project management tool.

-Let me share with you some of important features or reasons, which Gradle is having and Maven does not have.
+Let me share with you some of the important features or reasons, which Gradle is having and Maven does not.
 These features promoting Gradle to choose over other build tools.

-1) When come to performance, Gradle has features like Incremental build and Compiler Daemon, which increases dramatic speed and reduced build time.
+- When it comes to performance, Gradle has features like Incremental build and Compiler Daemon, which increase dramatic speed and reduced build time.

-For more and detailed comparison between Maven and Gradle.
-Please refer this link.
+For a more detailed comparison between Maven and Gradle.
+Please refer to this link.

-In this article, we have learned about some of the popular open source java build tools.
-Selecting a build tool for your java projects depends on your choice.
+In this article, we have learned about some of the popular open-source java build tools.
+Of course, selecting a build tool for your java projects depends on your choice.
 If you have any queries regarding the build tools, leave a comment below.